crescent-network/crescent/docs/demo/budget_with_farming.md

 - `staking_coin_weights`: are the coin weights for the plan.
 The weights must add up to 1
 - `start_time`: is start time of the farming plan
 - `end_time`: is start time of the farming plan
-- `epoch_ratio`: is the distributing amount by ratio per epoch
+- `epoch_amount`: is the distributing rewards amount per epoch

-where the fields in the JSON file are:

 ```json
 {